TuanaCelik/qdrant-haystack/README.md

 An integration of [Qdrant](https://qdrant.tech) vector database with [Haystack](https://haystack.deepset.ai/) by [deepset](https://www.deepset.ai).

-The library finally allows using Qdrant as a document store, and provides an in-place replacement for any other vector embeddings store.
+The library finally allows using Qdrant as a [`DocumentStore`](https://docs.haystack.deepset.ai/docs/document_store), and provides an in-place replacement for any other vector embeddings store.
 Thus, you should expect any kind of application to be working smoothly just by changing the provider to `QdrantDocumentStore`.